 Lawrence is a larger medium-sized city located in the state of Massachusetts.
-With a population of 80,231 people and 18 constituent neighborhoods, Lawrence is the 12th largest community in Massachusetts.
-Lawrence has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 88,508 people and 18 constituent neighborhoods, Lawrence is the 11th largest community in Massachusetts.
+Much of the housing stock in Lawrence was built prior to World War II, making it one of the older and more historic cities in the country.

-The per capita income in Lawrence in 2010 was $17,167, which is low income relative to Massachusetts and the nation.
-This equates to an annual income of $68,668 for a family of four.
+The per capita income in Lawrence in 2018 was $23,316, which is low income relative to Massachusetts, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,264 for a family of four.
 However, Lawrence contains both very wealthy and poor people as well.

 Lawrence is an extremely ethnically-diverse city.
 The people who call Lawrence home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Lawrence, accounting for 76.35% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Lawrence residents report their race to be White, followed by Asian.
-Important ancestries of people in Lawrence include Italian, French, English, and French Canadian.
+People of Hispanic or Latino origin are the most prevalent group in Lawrence, accounting for 82.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Lawrence residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lawrence include Irish, Italian, French, English, and German.

 The most common language spoken in Lawrence is Spanish.
-Other important languages spoken here include English and Mon-Khmer (Cambodian).
+Other important languages spoken here include English and Vietnamese.